datum360/Datum360-API-User-Guides/Matthew/PIM360/Activity/POST submit EIC liveview association import.md

 ```

 ## Response Body
-A JSON object containing the details of the submitted EIC object association import activity
+A JSON object containing the details of the submitted EIC object association import activity.

 ## Example Response
 ```JSON